Satisfactory Academic Progress Policy

 The total number of units required for your major, not to exceed 150%, vs. the cumulative total number of units attempted by the student per the student's Completed Education Plan.
 See Example below:

 Once you are placed on WARNING, you will only be processed and funded for one semester at a time.

-If you meet the three components for SAP, the WARNING status will be removed and you are now in good standing with Financial Aid.
+If you meet the three standards for SAP, the WARNING status will be removed and you are now in good standing with Financial Aid.

-Students who are placed on an INELIGIBLE status have not met one or more of the three components of the SAP policy for a second time consecutively.
+Students who are placed on an INELIGIBLE status have not met one or more of the three standards of the SAP policy for a second time consecutively.

 It is the student's responsibility to understand their SAP standing.

 While every effort is made to send a courtesy notice when the student is placed on warning or is ineligible, lack of timely receipt of this notification will not change the student's status.
 The student's SAP standing is viewable via the "My Documents START Here" screen through "My Shasta".